 - Up-to-date and completed immunizations

 - Evidence of current certification in cardiopulmonary resuscitation – Health Care Provider level (CPR-HCP)

-- Evidence of a current criminal, child abuse and adult abuse record checks
+- Evidence of a current Criminal Record, Child Abuse Registry, and Adult Abuse Registry checks

 Careers & Connections